 Neonatal Mental Health

 People are talking about mental health on social media and in blog posts.
 Schools and workplaces are becoming more aware of the impact of poor mental health.
 This is obviously a fantastic step forward.
-Sometimes you can’t help but feel whilst there is more awareness of mental health problems.
-There is also less funding available and more people are finding it difficult to access mental health support and help.
+Sometimes you can’t help but feel whilst there is more awareness of mental health problems, there is also less funding available and more people are finding it difficult to access mental health support and help.

 A study by the charity Bliss showed that 35% of parents who had experienced neonatal care reported that their mental health had been affected by their time on the neonatal unit.
-Parents can go on to experienced Post Traumatic Stress Disorder, anxiety, depression and other mental health issues.
+Parents can go on to experience Post Traumatic Stress Disorder, anxiety, depression and other mental health issues.
 Some of these mental health problems are not picked up for months after discharge from the neonatal care, even by the sufferer.

 As with any traumatic event, scars vary.
 Some people may find their mental health is affected very briefly and need little or no help at all.
 For others the impact is huge and and without help the scars may never heal.